DreaM117er/MagWave44/guide_en.md

 > **Note**
 >
-> The part of the main board contains MCU, Body, EC-11 and TRRS, please prepare them first.
+> The part of the main board contains `MCU`, `Body`, `EC-11` and `TRRS`, please prepare them first.

 ![](pics/g17.jpg)

-- The MCU board part is not divided into front and back, you can adjust the direction, this time it is to install a split keyboard, the part of the bus connector is facing the left and right side respectively.
+- The MCU board part is not divided into front and back, you can adjust the direction, this time it is to build a split keyboard, the part of the bus connector is facing the left and right side respectively.

 ![](pics/g24.jpg)

-- Next, solder the MCU (here I used RP2040-matrix to be MCU) on the MCU board in the desired way.
+- Next, solder the MCU (here I used `RP2040-matrix` to be MCU) on the MCU board in the desired way.

 ![](pics/g25.jpg)

-- The TRRS jacks are then soldered to the dedicated PCB board.
+- The `TRRS jacks` are then soldered to the dedicated PCB board.

 ![](pics/g26.jpg)